vielmetti/commonplace/content/ann-arbor/coffee/Biggby-Jackson-Road.md

 ---
-title: Biggby Jackson Road
+title: Biggby Jackson Road (CLOSED)
+weight: 999
 ---
-This place is notable for being next to the Cat Cafe, which allows you to hang out with adoptable kitties.
+This place was notable for being next to the Cat Cafe, which allows you to hang out with adoptable kitties.